hielo777/WordGame/README.md

 - [ ] Real-time validation of user-created words against the loaded dictionary.
 - [ ] Scoring, time-based challenges, and other gameplay elements.
 - [ ] Improved UI/UX and mobile support.
+- [ ] Add a *Publish* section detailing how to test a web version of the game.

 ---